: Engage in highly indulgent self-insertion into story.

 - Chuck from Supernatural is at least something of an Author Avatar for creator Eric Kripke: a slight, mild-mannered, reserved fellow with a fairly high speaking voice who openly states, "Writing's hard."
 Kripke himself added Chuck's drinking habit into the script (it's probably a fictionalized flaw, but the creator did not choose to idealize the character).
-This trope is played with somewhat by the fact that Sam and Dean found Chuck when they realized a series of "fictional" books entitled Supernatural actually described the protagonists' adventures in alarmingly accurate detail.
-When they tracked him down and confronted him, an angel informed them that he's actually a Prophet of the Lord, and his books are destined to become a new gospel.
+This trope is played with somewhat by the fact that Sam and Dean found Chuck when they realized a series of books entitled "Supernatural" described the Winchesters' adventures in alarmingly-accurate detail.
+When they tracked him down and confronted him, an angel informed them that he's actually a Prophet of the Lord and his books are destined to become a new gospel.
 Meta humor ensues.
-It's suggested that Chuck has no marketable skills beyond passing the protagonists' adventures off as fiction (and, apparently, even his writing isn't all that great).
-However, the fifth season finale has narration by Chuck, and at the end of the episode, Chuck smiles knowingly and disappears into thin air.
-One popular interpretation is that Chuck is actually the Judeo-Christian God who has been conspicuously absent throughout the series.
+It's stated that Chuck has no marketable skills beyond passing the protagonists' adventures off as fiction (and, apparently, even his writing isn't all that great).
+However, the fifth season finale has narration by Chuck, and Chuck smiles knowingly and disappears into thin air at the end of the episode.
+One popular interpretation (essentially confirmed) is that Chuck is actually the Judeo-Christian God, who has been conspicuously absent throughout the series.
 Which makes Word of God literally the Word of God in a sense.

 - Justin from Ugly Betty is an author avatar of Silvio Horta when he was younger/growing up/a teen.